mkuehbach/PARAPROBE/docs/source/index.rst

 |	MPI/OpenMP thread-parallelized spatial range querying and indexing tasks
 |	CGAL alpha shape tip surface extraction with smart pruning
 |	OMP-parallelized RDF, 1NN, kNN, Ripley K descriptive spatial statistics
-|	These can be batch processed using different and multiple type combinations
+|	These can be batch processed using different and multiple type combinations, as well as
-|	As well as multiple kNN settings at a time for each task, descriptive statistics are
+|	multiple kNN settings at a time for each task
-|	computed both randomized and not randomized with full ion typ pairing flexibility
+|	Descriptive statistics are computed both deterministically randomized and non-randomized
+|	with full ion typ pairing flexibility
 |	OMP-parallelized maximum separation clustering method with dmax parameter sweeping
-| Beta functionality
+|	Cluster size distribution identification, removal of bias via boundary contact identification
-|	A posteriori possibility for each dmax single clustering result to relabel the ions
+|	Beta stage support for a posteriori relabeling of the ions after each dmax run to
-|	for excluding clustered ions and guardzone about them from the again
+|	exclude clustered ions and guardzone about them from the again and do a posteriori
-|	OMP-parallel a posteriori clustering descriptive spatial statistics
+|	OMP-parallel descriptive spatial statistics on the remaining ions
-|	Synthetic tip generation for benchmarking and testing, exemplary HDF5 I/O.
+|	Synthetic tip generation for benchmarking and testing, NUMA thread pinning
+|	Beta stage exemplary HDF5 I/O support

 Licence